HomePage Path

 Penshurst Place is located in the village centre, off Penshurst Road.
 5 miles north-west of Royal Tunbridge Wells, on the A26-B2176.

-The site is owned by Philip Sidney, Viscount de L'Isle and is open, weekends from the 3rd March, daily 24th March to 28th October, Gardens 10:30-6:00pm, House 12:00-4:00pm.
+The site is owned by Philip Sidney, Viscount de L'Isle and is open daily, April to October, Saturday and Sunday mid February to March, Gardens 10:30-6:00pm or dusk, House 12:00-4:00pm, check website for details.

 There is a car park.